 iPad Mini verdict

-My few niggles with the 2019 iPad Mini are minor.
+There are only minor niggle with 2019 iPad Mini.
 The design is the same as seven years ago.
 There’s less screen and more bezel, the case edges around the screen, than on more modern looking iPads.
 It also supports the old first generation Apple Pencil, not the new version.

 Should you buy the iPad Mini?
 It’s not the right thing to buy if you’re looking for a laptop replacement.
-If that’s your goal, get an iPad Air or a iPad Pro model.
+If that’s your goal, get an iPad Air or a iPad Pro.

 If you want a tablet for reading and writing while you’re on the go, it’s ideal.
 The iPad Mini is a good choice for taking notes and consuming media.
 It’s also a great upgrade for owners of long-in-the-tooth first generation iPad Minis.
 I suspect this will follow its ancestor to become another classic.